Articles / Coronavirus

 What everyone needs to bear in mind is that individual governments must first formulate plans and implement them before people can travel again.
 Once the number of confirmed cases of coronavirus is low enough that it is considered manageable, governments will issue guidance on travel, so it is important that you check what current restrictions are in place before booking any holidays.

-This is a difficult question to answer, though it is possible that some travel will be allowed towards the end of 2020.
+This is a difficult question to answer, and the UK government has warned against booking holidays in summer 2021.
 “It’s impossible to say when exactly you can travel again” Nilsen says, “so the safest choice is to wait for a clear sign from your local government and national health officials before you book your next trip”.

 Many parts of the travel industry will not be able to survive the pandemic, predicts Mads Mikkelsen, CEO and co-founder of Practio.